 In some cases, the eyelid is turned inwards in childhood as a result of an excess fold of skin and muscle – this is called epiblepharon.
 Irregardless of cause, the short term management is to administer topical lubricants, antibiotics and temporary skin taping.

-Surgery is usually required to correct eyelid malpositions permanently.
-Eyelid malposition surgery usually is performed under local anaesthetic with sedation meaning that half a day is spent in hospital.
+Eyelid surgery is usually required to correct eyelid malpositions permanently.
+Eyelid malposition surgery usually is performed under local anaesthesia with sedation, which could mean spending half of the day in the hospital.

 Sometimes, the upper eyelids may look ‘puffy’ and this condition is called dermatochalasis.
 This is due to loosening of the skin resulting in a tired appearance.

 If the excess upper eyelid affects the upper field of vision, then surgery would be medically indicated.
 The treatment for this is to remove the excess skin, fat and muscle with a blepharoplasty surgical procedure.

 This is done under local anaesthesia with sedation with the incision hidden in the skin crease line (if present).
 A ‘Double Eyelid’ appearance can be created in patients who do not already have one.
 Typically, swelling and tenderness will persist after the eyelid surgery for 2 to 3 months but in some cases take even longer.